Many actions in the GoodData platform require (or result in) a generated token.

 This article provides basic information on the different types of GoodData tokens.

-When you perform technical references to a project in the GoodData platform, you typically refer to the project using the authorization token.
+When you perform technical references to a workspace in the GoodData platform, you typically refer to the workspace using the authorization token.

-Depending on your GoodData license, you should have been provided a project authorization token, which enables you to create a predefined number of projects in the platform.
+Depending on your GoodData license, you should have been provided a workspace authorization token, which enables you to create a predefined number of workspaces in the platform.

-When you use the GoodData APIs to perform full or partial exports of a project, the platform returns a token, which you can use to reference the bundled content.
+When you use the GoodData APIs to perform full or partial exports of a workspace, the platform returns a token, which you can use to reference the bundled content.
 The export API generates a token in the response, which must be retained.
 When the import API call is made, the token must be included in the request.
-For more information on full or partial project exports and imports, see the API documentation on projects.
+For more information on full or partial workspace exports and imports, see the API documentation on workspaces.

 Logging to the GoodData platform requires two tokens.

 Use of these tokens is necessary if you are accessing the platform from a non-browser interface, such as the GoodData APIs.

 - super-secure token (SST) - When you first login to the GoodData platform, you receive in the response header the SST.
 This token must be included whenever you query for a temporary token.